simphony/docs/docs/contribute.md

 ## Coding

-### Documenting
+### Documentation

 - All code must be properly documented with meaningful comments.
-- For readability, we now follow the
+- For readability, we follow the
   [Google docstring format](https://google.github.io/styleguide/pyguide.html#s3.8-comments-and-docstrings).
 - If some behaviour is very complex, in-line comments can be used.
   However, proper naming and clear operations are always preferred.